gccloudone/artifacts-artefacts/README.md

 - [GC Secure Artifacts Presentation](https://gccloudone.blob.core.windows.net/artifacts-artefacts/unclassified/gc-secure-artifacts.pptx)

-## Github Public Adoption
+## GitHub Public Adoption
 <img src="stats/usage.png" alt="Usage Over Time" style="width: 100%;" />

-As the days go by, you can see how the count evolves… here is our github public adoption(Search Results).
+As the days go by, you can see how the count evolves… here is our GitHub public adoption(Search Results).

 ## Features